 We have an accredited Kindergarten-12th grade private Christian school on-site.
 All students attend school during the day.

 We provide an intensive month-long training up front to help you understand our mission and equip you with tools to become an effective houseparent.
-This training includes tools such as Trust-Based Relational Intervention (TBRI), Love and Logic, and Managing Aggressive Behaviors (MAB).
+This training includes tools such as Love and Logic, and Managing Aggressive Behaviors (MAB).
 Monthly training and weekly meetings with your social worker assist you with any questions/struggles along the way.

-Small encaged animals such as birds, fish and hamsters may be permitted .
-Aside from that, we do not allow indoor pets in the residential childcare homes.
+Small encaged animals may be permitted with approval.
+Aside from that, we do not allow indoor pets in the residential child care homes.

-Breakfast is cooked by houseparents in the home.
-Weekday lunches are eaten together as a family.
-Weekday dinners are flexible; sometimes they are offered in the dining hall and other times are delivered to the home.
+Breakfast is provided by houseparents in the home.
+Weekday lunches are eaten together as a family in our dining hall.
+Weekday dinners are flexible; sometimes they are offered in the dining hall and other times meals are provided to be taken home.
 On the weekends, houseparents provide meals in the home.

 Each month, houseparents receive five consecutive days off.
 During this time, all of your placed kids transfer to another home on site that is specifically designed for “respite care.”
 In addition, you also receive an allotted amount of PTO days per year.